 Termites cause the loss of billions of dollars each year in the U.S. The termites in the house mainly eat wood and damage it but also damage paper, books, insulation, and even swimming pool liners and filtration systems.

-In this article, we see how to get rid of termites in a house or how to kill termites with home DIY methods.
+In this article, we see how to get rid of termites in a house or how to kill termites with home DIY anti-termite treatment methods.

 What are Termites?